 * We will tailor a flea and worm prevention/treatment protocol for your pet based on your personal situation and lifestyle

 * We offer free flea & worm appointments with our nurses, these appointments are a great training opportunity for your puppy.
-Often the first few visits to the vets involves an injection so they may decide they don’t particularly like coming to the vets.
+Often the first few visits to the vets involve an injection so they may decide they don’t particularly like coming to the vets.
 It’s amazing how quickly they change their mind when they visit the lovely nurse every month and get lots of treats.

 * The Spinney Vets preferred diet is Hills Vet Essentials Science Plan – speak to your vet for advice on the best nutrition and diet for your dog as all breeds and individuals may have specific requirements.